-Unlike the standard HCV program which requires an initial voucher term of at least 60 days, VASH vouchers must have an initial search term of at least 120 days.
+Unlike the standard HCV program which requires an initial voucher term of at least 60 days, VASH vouchers must have a search term of at least 120 days.
+This applies both to the initial search term and moves.
 PHA policies on extensions as outlined in Section 5-II.E. will apply.